marcharper/python-ternary/README.md

 ## Heatmaps

 Ternary can plot heatmaps in two ways and two styles.
-Given a function, ternary will evaluate the function at the specified number of steps (scale).
-The simplex can be split up into triangles or hexagons (thanks to contributor btweinstein for the hexagonal heatmap functionality).
+Given a function, ternary will evaluate the function at the specified number of steps (determined by the scale, expected to be an integer in this case).
+The simplex can be split up into triangles or hexagons (thanks to [btweinstein](https://github.com/btweinstein) for the hexagonal heatmap functionality).
 There is a large set of examples [here](http://people.mbi.ucla.edu/marcharper/stationary_stable/3x3/incentive.html).

-For example:
+Let's define a function on the simplex for illustration, the [Shannon entropy](http://en.wikipedia.org/wiki/Entropy_%28information_theory%29) of a probability distribution:

 ```
 def shannon_entropy(p):